danielmenezesbr/crc-on-gcp-terraform/README.md

 gcloud beta compute ssh --zone "us-central1-a" "crc-build-1" --project $TF_VAR_PROJECT_ID -- -L 80:192.168.130.11:80 -L 443:192.168.130.11:443 -N
 ```

+Tip for Windows users: use a shell bash like "Git Bash" to execute
+the previous commands.
+Also, install Python 3.9 manually and set
+CLOUDSDK_PYTHON after opening Git Bash:
+`export CLOUDSDK_PYTHON='/c/Python39/python.exe'`

+TODO: talk about autossh

 ### add hosts file

 Add at least the following information to the hosts file: